emcd173/Memoir-dApp/README.md

 ## Conclusion

 Memoir is our submission to Hackital.io, a DC-area blockchain hackathon sponsored by Consensys, OpenDAO, Soylent, and others.
+We'd like to thank all of the organizers and participants for making this event possible.

 To access the application, visit the url, here: http://memoir-time-capsule.s3-website-us-east-1.amazonaws.com/